Selling price pressure, sales objections, and improving sales price negotiation.

 There is not a sales manager out there of any quality who will allow any salesperson to spend their valuable time trying to sell internally.
 The focus must be on external selling.

 Focus first on creating value by determining the needs of the customer.
 Then position your product or service as the solution, and do so at full price.

-This is the only strategy that ensures you are not only protecting profit, but also ultimately in a place to increase it!
+This is the only strategy that ensures you are not only protecting profit but also ultimately in a place to increase it!

 Author: Mark Hunter, "The Sales Hunter," is a sales expert who speaks to thousands each year on how to increase their sales profitability.
 For more information, to receive a free weekly email sales tip, or to read his Sales Motivation Blog, visit http://www.TheSalesHunter.com.
 You can also follow him on Twitter http://twitter.com/thesaleshunter, on http://www.LinkedIn.com (Mark Hunter), and on his Facebook Fan Page, http://www.facebook.com/TheSalesHunter.

-If you need to know how to defend the selling price in the face of a sales objection or improve sales price negotiation, we can help.
+If you need to know how to defend your selling price in the face of a sales objection or improve sales price negotiation, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to learn about your needs or talk through some options.
-Send email to email@example.com for a prompt reply or use the contact form here.
+Send an email to firstname.lastname@example.org for a prompt reply or use the contact form here.